 Our Young Toddler rooms are designed to accommodate toddlers from 12 months to 24 months old each.
 Groups are divided by birth date and/or developmental needs.
 The designated adult/child ratio in Pennsylvania for young toddlers is 1:5.

 Daily Information & Communication

-Daily Grams will be completed and ready to be taken home at the end of the day.
+Daily Grams will be completed on the Tadpoles system and emailed at the end of the day.
 They will let you know when and what your child ate, when he/she slept, and when their diaper was changed.
 Notes on your child’s health, disposition, and other special things that were done during the day will also be recorded.
-We will also write reminders on your Daily Gram, and let you know when you may need to bring something in.
+We will also write reminders in Tadpoles, and let you know when you may need to bring something in.
 Other information for parents, such as schedules, newsletters, and menus, will be posted in a designated area of the classroom.
 We also ask that you check your child’s cubby or mailbox daily for other items such as calendars and information from the Director.

 A sippy cup labeled with your child’s name should be provided.
 We will use this cup to serve juice at snack time, milk at lunchtime, and for drinks of water.
 The cup will be washed between uses, and run through the dishwasher twice a day.
 If you pack a lunch, please include an additional cup with a beverage to be served at lunchtime.
 This cup will be rinsed and sent home.

 Bibs can be kept on hand in your child’s cubby.
 They will be used at mealtimes and washed regularly here at Tender Years.
 Diapers, wipes, ointment, and other diapering items can be brought in bulk and stored in the cupboards over our counter.
 We will let you know when our supply is getting low.
 Please be sure to sign a permission slip that allows us to apply ointments and powder (don’t forget sunscreen!).